 A lot of Flash-based content has either already been updated to use a modern standard like HTML5, WebGL, or Unity.
 If it hasn’t been updated, it’s ceased to be usable.
 There are workarounds to access your favorite Flash content (the best of which is Flashpoint), but for the most part, the world has now moved on.

 Another problematic piece of software is Windows itself, so see our guide on how to fix Windows 10 update problems.
+If you’re still using Windows 8 or 8.1, should you consider upgrading?
 To refine your web-browsing, you should also head over to our list of the best Chrome flags.